tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

-So in short, you'll **mostly** need facts (FP) for any SWE application and will have to add (to the boundaries hopefully) heterogeneous workarounds to fit your domain, and not because "FP needs a complement" but because you're all mere mortals, who lets say, "need management to hide secrets, pay a lot to capitalist manipulator scammers who get profit from badly designed systems and social needs to sell the patches, ...".
+So in short, you'll **mostly** need facts (FP) for any SWE application and will have to add (to the boundaries hopefully) heterogeneous workarounds to fit your domain, and not because "FP needs a complement" but because you're all mere mortals, who lets say (in an artistic fashion), "need management to hide "secrets", pay a lot to capitalist manipulator scammers who get profit from badly designed systems and social needs to sell the patches, ...".

 Also recall that traditional engineering is based on facts like electricity so to turn mainstream SWE into (real) SWE we need a "fact check" domain, a perfect